enricobottazzi/designated-verifier-proof/README.md

 ## To do

+WIP TO DO BOARDS => https://github.com/users/enricobottazzi/projects/6

-- [ ] Move function to support testing inside an utils folder
+- [ ] Add address as input somehow

+## Questions

-- [ ] How can I access someone's publickey?
+- [ ] How can I access someone's publickey? => By signature actually!
-- [ ] Modify usage of message hash
 - [ ] What is the sense of ff javascript?

-Test #1 => Prover wants to communicate something to the designated verifier

-"I have a secret x".
-Sign the message and use it inside the zkSNARK.

-Test #2 => Designated verifier wants to share with other people the message sent him by the Prover

-Test #3 => Designated verifier wants to share with other people forging a false message sent him by the Prover
+## Run a server